MTAleadgen/Packet-Builder-Browser-Extension/documentation/SYSTEM_OVERVIEW.md

 18. **Navigate to Airbnb URL:** Navigates the tab to the paired Airbnb multicalendar URL.
 A **3-second wait** follows.
 19. **Click "Price Tips":** Clicks the "Price Tips" button on the Airbnb calendar.
 20. **Zoom Out Browser:** Zooms the browser out to 25% to ensure all price tips are visible on the screen for data extraction.
+21. **Wait (Step 18 Sync):** The workflow waits 120 seconds (configurable via `totalSyncMs` in `background.ts`) to allow PriceLabs updates to propagate before scraping Airbnb.
-21. **Extract Price Tips Data:** The content script scrapes the price tip data from the page.
+22. **Extract Price Tips Data:** The content script reads the price tips from the Airbnb sidebar (`div[aria-label^="price tip"]`), normalizes the date from the row container, and captures both current and suggested prices.
-22. **Export Data to CSV:** The extracted price tips are compiled into a CSV and downloaded.
+23. **Export Data to CSV:** The extracted data is written to the legacy CSV structure (`Date, Day of Week, Month, Year, Current Price, Suggested Price`).
-23. **Restore Original Base Price (API):** Makes a `POST /v1/listings` call to restore the original base price that was saved in Step 1.
+24. **Restore Original Base Price (API):** Makes a `POST /v1/listings` call to restore the original base price that was saved in Step 1.
-24. **Restore Browser Zoom:** Restores the browser zoom to its original level.
+25. **Restore Browser Zoom:** Restores the browser zoom to its original level.
-25. **Navigate Back to PriceLabs:** Navigates the tab back to the original PriceLabs URL.
+26. **Navigate Back to PriceLabs:** Navigates the tab back to the original PriceLabs URL.
 A **3-second wait** follows.

 ### Part 4: PriceLabs Final Sequence
 This sequence of rapid clicks finalizes the process.
 All steps have a **0-second wait**.